Core Requirements | Elective Courses | Course Petitions | Graduating with the Certificate

-The new requirements (below) will formally take effect in Fall 2019.
-During the transitional period, students who began the program under the old requirements will have the option to complete the certificate with the old requirements or begin the certificate under the new requirements.
+The new requirements (below) take effect in Fall 2019.
+During the transitional period, students who began the program under the old requirements will have the option to complete the certificate with the old requirements or switch to the new requirements.

-For more information regarding the old requirements (valid through Summer 2019), please see the GCMS Requirements page on the current students blog.
+For more information regarding the old requirements, please see the GCMS Requirements page on the current students blog.

 If you have further questions, please contact the certificate director.

 Students must complete a minimum of 24 credits in approved courses.

 Among the minimum 24 credits, 4 credits must come from the core course, ARH511 (Museology), and 3 credits from DSGN604 (Internship).
 The remaining 17 credits are devoted to Electives.
 You may count up to 12 credits of relevant courses offered through your home department/program toward both the certificate and your major requirements.

 ARH 540 Museology